Wix VS Shopify: How To Choose The Best For Your Online Shop

 One final note before we look at each platform’s pricing in some detail: Both Shopify and Wix offer enterprise-level plans aimed at high-volume businesses.
 Because these plans use custom pricing that is tailored to each user’s needs, you’ll have to contact Wix and Shopify for more detailed information on each.

 Wix eCommerce Pricing

-Subscription Structure: As you climb the Wix subscription ladder, you’ll see the following differences:
+As you can see, when you climb the Wix subscription ladder, you’ll gain the following:

 - More storage (including longer video capacity)

 - Email marketing service/campaigns included

 Importantly, Wix plans involve no additional transaction fees on top of the regular processing fees from your payment gateway.
 Each level of Business plan allows users to connect their own domain and removes all Wix ads from your site.